akwhjfdudje/cuda_kernels/README.md

 cmake --build build --config Release
 ```

-The compiled kernels will be in `cuda_kernels.lib`
+The compiled kernels will be in `cuda_kernels.dll/so`

 This will also generate an `examples.exe` executable in build/Release (check src/examples.cpp):

 ```
 .\build\Release\examples.exe
 ```

+Note: the library is compiled dynamically; make sure everything links appropriately when using

 ## Testing